Harshiv-Patel/termux-jdkTools/README.md

 # termux-jdkTools
-A bunch of jdk tools tu use with Termux.
+A bunch of jdk tools to use with Termux.Contains following tools: java(just a classloader),jar,javac,javah,javap and javadoc.